lingyicute/Yomi-Server/README.md

 - [minio](https://docs.min.io/docs/minio-quickstart-guide.html#GNU/Linux)
 - [ffmpeg](https://www.johnvansickle.com/ffmpeg/)

-Privatization deployment Before `Teamgram`, please make sure that the above five components have been installed.
+Privatization deployment Before `Papercraft`, please make sure that the above five components have been installed.
 If your server does not have the above components, you must first install Missing components.

 - [Centos9 Stream Build and Install](docs/install-centos-9.md) [@A Feel]
 - [CentOS7 teamgram-server环境搭建](docs/install-centos-7.md) [@saeipi]